LewisWatson/Ginkgo-BDD-Testing-Framework-Lightning-Talk/PITCHME.md

 ## Useful way to tease out edge cases

-At the very least it is a useful methodology for working through the bahaviour of the system.
-Once you have sone test it is relatively easy to think of additional `when`'s for the `given`'s.
+At the very least it is a useful methodology for working through the behaviour of the system.
+Once you have some tests it is relatively easy to think of additional `when`'s for the `given`'s.

 +++